Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Experiments

 \subsubsection{MSML}

-The performance of the proposed MSML on the multi-symptom classification task is visualized in Fig.\ref{roc}, depicting the ROC curve for each label.
-Clearly, the model learns to classify the images, with the ROC-AUC scores of A-line, B-line and Pleural-effusion all above or equal to 0.985.
-While the ROC-AUC scores of Pleural-lesion is lower than other symptoms, but still more than 0.85.

-In Tab. \ref{table:com}, we illustrate the performance comparisons about two SOTA methods and four baselines including POCOVID-Net\cite{soldati2020proposal}, NNBD \cite{8805336}, VGG16 \cite{Simonyan15}, and ResNet \cite{he2016deep,he2016deep}.
-In detail, (1) \textbf{Accuracy}: MSML achieves the best performance with accuracy at 100\%, 95.72\%, and 80.98\% for A-line, B-line and pleural lesion, respectively.
-MSML model almost outperforms all baseline models concerning accuracy.
-(2) \textbf{Sensitivity}: MSML model achieves 100\%, 98.78\%, 81.38\%, and 6.08\% sensitivity for A-line, B-line, pleural lesion and pleural effusion, respectively.
-Our MSML model performs similar sensitivity with baseline models, which is mainly because of the relatively distinct patterns.
-Besides, these methods perform poor sensitivity for pleural effusion.
-Our explanation is that multiple symptoms appearing simultaneously may cause complicated patterns, especially for pleural effusion.
-(3) \textbf{Specificity}: MSML model achieves 100\%, 81.81\%, 80.67\%, and 100\% specificity for A-line, B-line, pleural lesion and pleural effusion, respectively.
-MSML model performs best for all symptoms compared with baseline models, because the missed diagnosing cases are very few due to distinct patterns.
+In Tab. \ref{table:com}, we illustrate the performance comparisons on four baselines including POCOVID-Net\cite{soldati2020proposal}, NNBD \cite{8805336}, VGG16 \cite{Simonyan15}, and ResNet \cite{he2016deep}.
+We have the following observations and discussion.
+(1) Accuracy: the proposed MSML model achieves 100\%, 95.72\%, 80.98\%, and 90.09\% accuracy for A-line, B-line, pleural lesion and pleural effusion, respectively.
+It shows that the MSML model almost outperforms all baseline models concerning accuracy.
+(2) Sensitivity: MSML model achieves 100\%, 98.78\%, 81.38\%, and 6.08\% sensitivity for A-line, B-line, pleural lesion and pleural effusion, respectively.
+It performs similar sensitivity with baseline models, which is mainly because of the distinct patterns of these symptoms.
+Besides, all these methods perform poor sensitivity for pleural effusion.
+We explain that multiple symptoms appearing simultaneously may cause complicated patterns, especially for pleural effusion.
+(3) Specificity: MSML model achieves 100\%, 81.81\%, 80.67\%, and 100\% specificity for A-line, B-line, pleural lesion and pleural effusion, respectively.
+It shows superior results on all symptoms compared with baseline models, which means it learns a better feature representation compared with baseline models.